JacekWozniak12/shhh-silence/Readme.md

 ![Audio Enviroment](Docs/AudioEnviroment.PNG)

 ##### Audio Ambience Item
 Currently to register change of enviroment on item I use OnTriggerEnter / Exit / Stay on ambient zones, which is quite resource intensive, but due to time constraint and complexity of other solution I stayed by using colliders mixed with rigidbodies.
 So if there is no colliders / rigidbodies within gameobject with component ***AudioAmbienceItem***, then they will be created via code.

+It creates AudioSource per AudioAmbienceItem with RequireComponent, so it is one AudioSource per item.
+I prefered having multiple AudioSource to handle multiple interactions as Opening, Picking Up, Closing or Turning On / Off.

 #### Player
 ##### FootstepController